 - It supports NDK and C++

 - It also supports version control systems like Github

 If you do not have the Android Studio installed on your laptop and looking for a trusted agency where you can pay for an Android APP assignment, do not look any further.
 You can leave all the hassle to our experienced and proficient experts.

 Several templates are provided by default in Android Studio.
 You can use these templates while making your very first project.
 After installing the Android studio and running it, you should be able to see a window with a list of links.
 Click on Start a new Android Studio project to create a new project in android.
 Next, you can select your preferred template without coding for the same from the available predefined templates.
 You can select the basic or empty activity template if your desired template is not present.

 After choosing a template, click on next and enter the name of your application.
 Next, save location, language, and the minimum API level, which is the minimum API level that your App will support.
-After that, click on finish.
+After that, click on the finish.
 Congratulations if you did this successfully.
 Your project is ready and you can run it on the emulator or by connecting your Android device with USB.
 However, the app is pretty much empty and is basically a hello world app.
 You need to do some coding for your app to stand out.
 That is where our experts come in.
-Buy Android App homework from us and our experts will handle this complicated project for you
+Buy an Android App project solution from us and our experts will handle it, howsoever complicated it may be.